Exit 408 is Coming to Sevier County TN

 How bad will all of this be?

+Did you ever try to go East on I-40 fromย Exitย 407 when Shadrack’s, the Christmas light show, was at the soon-to-be former Smokies Baseball Stadium?
 A couple of years ago, I made the mistake of not taking the back way on the route home.
-As a result, I was stuck in massive traffic as people tried to reach Smokies Stadium, the exit and the gas station.
-It was an absolute nightmare.
+As a result, I was stuck in massive traffic as people tried to reach the stadium, theย exitย and the gas station.
+It was an absolute nightmare.ย Eventually, I got out of the non-moving turn lane and over to the right lane.
+From there, I exited onto I-40 until I could find a spot to turn around.ย

-Mercifully, Shadrack’s is fully moving to Soaky Mountain Waterpark during the winter season of next year.
-However, I submit to you that Buc-ee’s and 407 Gateway to Adventure is going to bring a lot more traffic to a place that is often choked with it.
+Mercifully, Shadrack’s moved to Soaky Waterpark.
+However, I submit to you that Buc-ee’s and 407 Gateway to Adventure are going to bring a lot more traffic to a place that is often choked with it.

-Land acquisition may be easier than normal if all the land needed is owned by the stakeholders that want the exit, but all of that has to be done before construction could even begin.
+Tennessee’s Department of Transportation has announced that land acquisition funds have been approved and Exit 408 will begin construction in 2030.
+The process isn’t quick.
+Land acquisition may be easier than normal if all the land needed is owned by the stakeholders that want the exit, but all of that has to be done before construction can even begin.

-Can anything else be done with road access?
+Can anything be done with other road access?

 house made chips in front of bucees store

-Buc-ee’s will open long before the road situation is resolved (photo by Morgan Overholt/TheSmokies.com)
+Buc-ee’s opened long before the road situation was resolved (photo by Morgan Overholt/TheSmokies.com)

 How would a four-lane access help?